vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 What happens is that <u>the last layer layer in the convolutional block is concatenated with the first layer of the opposite deconvolutional block, for each couple of blocks found.</u>

 Skip connections allow:
-* **feature extraction**: features are *extracted* from the downsampled layers to the upsampled ones
+* **feature extraction**: features are *extracted* from the downsampled layers to the upsampled ones;
-* **feature localization**: informations about pixels location in the real images are kept alive during the whole computation
+* **feature localization**: informations about pixels location in the real images are kept alive during the whole computation.
 ## Variational Autoencoders

 > [!info]